Anomaly Detection based on Markov Data: A Statistical Depth Approach: Introduction

 \section{Introduction}

 The concept of Markov chain provides a very popular time-series model, ubiquitous in applications (\textit{e.g.} systems engineering, bioinformatics, mathematical finance, operations research) to describe the dynamics governing the evolution of random time phenomena in a parsimonious way, namely systems with a past, whose future distribution depends on the most recent part only.
-While statistical learning theory has been mainly documented until recently under the assumption that training examples are i.i.d. (see \textit{e.g.} \cite{DLG96}), the case of observations with a dependency structure, time-series in particular, has been the subject of intensive study in recent years, see for instance \cite{AdamsNobel}, \cite{AlqWint2012}, \cite{ChristStein2009}, \cite{Hanneke2017} \cite{Steinwart09}, \cite{KM14}, \cite{DiKolaczyk2004} or \cite{Duchi13} among many others.
-Most of these works established (non-) asymptotic results assessing the generalization capacity of empirical risk minimization techniques or the accuracy of model selection methods based on time-series.
-These results mainly rely on extensions of probabilistic bounds for uniform deviations of i.i.d. averages from their expectation to the case of \textit{weakly dependent training data}, under general assumptions related to the decay rate of \textit{mixing coefficients}, see \citet{Rio17}.
-However, few works, with the exception of \cite{CCB20} for instance, are specific to the case of Markov chains and exploit their specific dynamics.